joomla/user-interface-text/A-Z.md

 #### Contractions
-Use contractions eg can't, you'll.
-Avoid using should've, could've, would've etc – these are hard to read.
+Use contractions sparingly eg can't.
+Avoid using you'll, you've, should've, could've, would've etc – these are hard to read.

 #### Dates
 * use upper case for months eg January, February